Answer a few questions

 Last updated: 2 October 2020

 The cost of tree trimming varies depending on tree size, obstacles around the tree such as fences and power lines as well as the number and size of branches being removed.

 The average cost for tree trimming is $438.
 Realistically you could pay anywhere between $120 and $1200 depending on your job.
 These are based on national averages in 2018.

-Asking how much tree trimming costs is a bit like asking how long is a piece of string.
-They answer is…… it depends.
+Asking how much tree-trimming costs is a bit like asking how long is a piece of string.
+The answer is…… it depends.

-But this pricing guide is going to endeavour to do just that.
+But this pricing guide is going to endeavor to do just that.

 What we cover